BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 ### UCP ###

-This mod is mostly compatible with UCP 4.0, with four known exceptions:
+This mod is mostly compatible with UCP 4.1, with three known exceptions:

-* "`Better Enemy Drops -> Regular Enemy Drop Improvements -> BLNG Loader`" in this mod will override UCP's "`Loot Pool & Drop Changes -> Specific Loot Changes -> Add Sledge's Shotgun to BLNG Loader`"
 * "`Better Enemy Drops -> Raid Boss Drop Improvements -> Hyperius`" in this mod will override UCP's "`Loot Pool & Drop Changes -> Specific Loot Changes -> Add Black Hole and remove the Kiss of Death from Hyperius`"